Lightning ‘superbolts’ can be 1,000 times brighter than ordinary flashes, study finds

 Chipping away at the mysteries of lightning dynamics

-Others lightning researchers, like Joseph Dwyer at Penn State, say that Peterson’s work clarifies uncertainties in superbolt theory dating back decades.
+Others lightning researchers, like Joseph Dwyer at the University of New Hampshire, say that Peterson’s work clarifies uncertainties in superbolt theory dating back decades.

 “So called ‘superbolts’ were first identified in the late 70s by optical instruments on the Vela satellites,” explained Dwyer in an email.
 “One unresolved question, however, was whether these superbolts were a different kind of lightning, or if they were just normal lightning seen directly by the spacecraft."